 Parameter Calculator

-If you are using the Generalized Hoek-Brown criterion as the strength type for a material, the Parameter Calculator dialog can provide valuable assistance to help you determine the parameters mb, s and a of the Generalized Hoek-Brown criterion.
-This is very useful because the parameters GSI, mi and D are usually the known quantities for a rock mass, whereas mb, s and a are often not directly available.
-The rock mass elastic modulus can also be estimated.
+If you are using the Generalized Hoek-Brown or Jointed Generalized Hoek-Brown criterion as the strength type for a material, and using the define by parameters mb, s, and a method, the Parameter Calculator dialog can provide valuable assistance with the determination of parameters mb, s, and a.
+This option calculates the parameters mb, s, and a from generally more accessible parameters GSI, mi, and D. In addition, the rock mass elastic modulus can also be estimated.

 To use the Parameter Calculator dialog:

-- In the Define Material Properties dialog, set the Strength Type = Generalized Hoek-Brown.
+- In the Define Material Properties dialog, the Strength Type should be set to Generalized Hoek-Brown or Jointed Generalized Hoek-Brown.

 - This will display the Parameter Calculator dialog, which allows you to calculate the parameters mb, s and a, from values of intact rock constant mi, GSI (Geological Strength Index), and Disturbance Factor, D, according to the equations of the Generalized Hoek-Brown criterion.